-Investments in capitalized development costs were CHF 14.9 million as compared to CHF 3.7 million in 2012.
-CHF 10.9 million was invested in furniture, equipment, tools and test infrastructure for the further expansion of capacity and approximately CHF 7.9 million in software intellectual property rights and acquired technology.
+Investments in capitalized development costs were CHF 20.7 million as compared to CHF 14.9 million in 2013.
+CHF 7.0 million was invested in furniture, equipment, tools and test infrastructure for the further expansion of capacity along with approximately CHF 6.0 million in software intellectual property rights and acquired technology.

-There was the repayment of remaining borrowings and other payables from acquisitions in 2012 of CHF 3.3 million, a dividend payment of CHF 6.4 million and proceeds from the issuance of ordinary shares connected with the employee share option plan of CHF 4.9 million.
+u-blox made a dividend payment of CHF 8.5 million and received proceeds from the issuance of ordinary shares connected with the employee share option plan of CHF 5.6 million.
+In connection with the acquisitions in short range radio, u-blox took a short-term bank loan for cash optimization of CHF 20.0 million.

 Strong financial position

-u-blox has a very strong balance sheet with an equity ratio of 79.7%.
-Cash and cash equivalents and marketable securities remain stable at CHF 60.6 million at December 31, 2013 compared to CHF 60.6 million at December 31, 2012.
+u-blox has a very strong balance sheet with an equity ratio of 70.5%.
+Cash and cash equivalents and marketable securities amounted to CHF 59.4 million at December 31, 2014, compared to CHF 60.6 million at December 31, 2013.

-Due to this strong financial position and the positive outlook, the Board of Directors proposes at the Annual General Meeting to pay-out dividends.
-For this year an increased dividend of CHF 1.30 per share is suggested which represents a payout ratio of 34.1% of consolidated net profit, attributable to owners of the parent.
+Due to this strong financial position and the positive outlook, the Board of Directors proposes at the Annual General Meeting to pay out dividends.
+For this year an increased dividend of CHF 1.60 per share is suggested, which represents a payout ratio of 30.6% of consolidated net profit, attributable to owners of the parent.

 Table 3: consolidated statement of financial position (condensed)